Miles Poindexter

 Miles Poindexter (April 22, 1868 – September 21, 1946) was an American lawyer and politician.
 As a Republican and briefly a Progressive, he served one term as a United States representative from 1909 to 1911, and two terms as a United States senator from 1911 to 1923, representing the state of Washington.
 Poindexter also served as United States Ambassador to Peru during the presidential administrations of Warren Harding and Calvin Coolidge.

 Early life

 Poindexter was born in Memphis, Tennessee, the son of Josephine (Anderson) Poindexter and William B. Poindexter.
 His parents were residents of Malvern Hill in Henrico County, Virginia, and his father was an American Civil War veteran of the Confederate States Army.
 Poindexter was raised in Virginia, and attended the Fancy Hill Academy in Rockbridge County, Virginia.
 He then attended Washington and Lee University in Lexington, Virginia, from which he graduated with an LL.B. degree in 1891.

-Political career

-In 1908, Poindexter was elected to the U.S. House.
-He served one term (1909–1911), and was reelected in 1910.
-He resigned before his new term began in March 1911 because the state legislature elected him to the U.S. Senate.
-He was reelected in 1916, and served from 1911 to 1923.
-Poindexter became a Progressive Party member in 1912, but returned to the Republicans in 1915.
-Poindexter was an unsuccessful candidate for the Republican nomination for president in 1920, and for reelection to the Senate in 1922.
-In 1923, Poindexter was appointed Ambassador to Peru.
-He served until 1928, when he returned to Washington and waged an unsuccessful campaign for the Senate.

 Legal career

 After he graduated, Poindexter settled in Walla Walla, Washington, where he was admitted to the bar and began the practice of law.
 In 1892 he became the prosecuting attorney of Walla Walla County.
 He moved to Spokane, Washington in 1897 where he continued the practice of law.
 He served as the assistant prosecuting attorney for Spokane County from 1898 to 1904, and as a judge of the superior court from 1904 to 1908.